CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

 # Functionality
 ## Variable Length Handling
+Our evaluation datasets range from fixed length (where all samples are exactly the same size) to massively variable length (where samples range from 0.1 seconds to multiple minutes).

+To handle this we build the framework around the idea of variable representation length, where effectively given an input sample, we can choose how long it should be as input to the model.
+We implement this idea using the following constraints:
+ - Any sample from any dataset can have its input length modified
+ - If a sample is to be extended, it is circularly padded
+ - If a sample is longer than what we want, we split it up into sections that are wanted length and randomly sample from them

+All representation length changes are done before conversion to spectrograms if applicable.

 ## Input Data Dimensionality
 The codebase offers 3 different data input representations for models: